nomachinez/pidisplay/README.md

 I have a 7" screen attached to my Raspberry Pi, that sits on my desk, that is in front of my chair.

 So, what can I do with all this?
 I know!
-Wouldn't it be great if I could make a fancy desk ornament that displays a rotating list of fun gadgets like:
+Wouldn't it be great if I had a fancy desk ornament that displays a rotating list of fun gadgets like:

 - PongClock (a game of Pong that plays itself, but keeps time with the score)
 - Picture slideshow